codesbyze/ze-paulo/README.md

-- 👋 Hi, I’m @ze-paulo
+- 👋 Hi, I’m @codesbyze.
+Born in Jan 03rd, 2000.
-- 👀 I’m interested in helping to develop solutions that positively impact the world
+- 👀 I’m interested in helping to develop solutions that positively impact the world.
+Mostly interested in aging, longevity & bioengineering.
-- 🌱 I’m currently learning Python, Blockchain and Frontend stacks
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me: linkedin.com/in/zepaulo

 <!---